By tube (metro) to the sandy beach – The Island Line on the Isle of Wight

 IOW Island Line – Ryde Esplanade – here you can transfer to the buses (left) and the hovercraft (right).

-Directly from leaving the station, the line goes into the slope and is switched to the left track in the direction of travel.
-Shortly thereafter, the tunnel, consisting of two tubes, is reached and a part of the construction of Ryde (approx. 20,000 inhabitants) is crossed, almost in its old purpose as a subway.
-After 358 meters the daylight has us again and we drive mainly between commercial enterprises and some grassland through the eastern part of the city.
-After about 5 minutes drive we cross St. John Street and reach the train station of the same name in Ryde.
-This is also the operational centre of the line, because next to the two-track passenger station with the rather rusty iron bridge, there is the workshop and the open sidings of the unneeded sets.
+Directly after leaving the station, the line slopes away and is switched to the left track in the direction of travel.
+Shortly thereafter the tunnel, which has two lines, is reached and is a part of the construction of Ryde. (approx. 20,000 inhabitants) It also provides a route for pedestrians.
+After 358 meters we could see daylight again and we travelled mainly between commercial enterprises and some grassland through the eastern part of the town.
+After about 5 minutes travelling, we crossed St. John Street and reached the train station of the same name in Ryde.
+This is also the operational centre of the line, because next to the two-track passenger station with the rather rusty iron bridge is the workshop and the open sidings of the unrequired railway stock.

 IOW Island Line - Change to the correct track from here, just before the tunnel towards Ryde St. John Street.